danfuzz/lactoserv/doc/configuration/2-common-configuration.md

 (such as a date stamp and/or a sequence number), or in some cases just used as-is.

-## Specifying durations and frequencies/rates
+## Specifying real-world units.

-Several configurations are specified as either time durations or frequencies/rates.
-These can be specified as instances of the utility classes `data-values.Duration` and `data-values.Frequency` (respectively), or they can be specified as unit quantity strings, which include a number and a unit name, e.g. durations `1 day` or `1_000ms`, or frequencies `123 per sec` or `5/day`.

-For the string form, the numeric portion is allowed to be any usual-format floating point number, including exponents, and including internal underscores for readability.
-The number and unit can be separated with either a space or an underscore, or they can just be directly next to each other.
-The frequency units can be indicated either with a leading slash (e.g., `5 / min`) or with the word `per` (e.g. `72 per hr`).
+Several configurations are specified as real-world units, including for example time durations and data quantities.
+Each type of unit has a corresponding class, and can be specified in a configuration file using that class directly or by providing a string that can be parsed into an instance of that class.
+The classes are all in the `data-values` module.

+When using a string, the accepted syntax is a number in the usual JavaScript form (including exponents and internal underscores), followed by the unit name(s).
+The number and unit name are allowed to be separated by a single space or underscore, as is the slash (`/`) between numerator and denominator units.
+The slash can be replaced with the word `per` (which _must_ be separated from the units with a space or underscore).

+Examples:

+* `1 day`
+* `1_000ms`
+* `123 per sec`
+* `5/day`

 ### Durations

-The available units for durations are:
+Durations are specified using the class `Duration`.
+The available units are:

 * `nsec` or `ns` &mdash; Nanoseconds.
 * `usec` or `us` &mdash; Microseconds.